SACRED HEARTS’ CHURCH HALL

 11. The hirer accepts responsibility for all claims for theft, loss, breakage and damage to property arising from its use, including the misuse of any fire extinguisher.
 Hirers are responsible for public liability insurance for their event or will be personally liable for any damage costs in full.

 12. Hirers are responsible for cleaning and tidying up after their event.
-For large events a cleaning service can be provided to clean and stack tables/chairs, sweep the floors and clean the toilets.
+For large events a compulsory cleaning service is provided at current rates to clean and stack tables/chairs, sweep the floors and clean the toilets.
 The waste bins in the kitchen area may be used and then emptied into the outside bins.
 If the premises are not left clean and tidy, we reserve the right to refuse future bookings and retain the damage deposit.

 13. Outside of the hire times, hirers must not store belongings in any of the rooms at the hall or on the stage without the agreement of the Hall Committee.
 Tables, chairs and other furniture must be replaced, as found, after the hire.
 The exception is when the cleaner has been paid to stack the tables/chairs.